ichko/pixels/README.md

 On the HTML canvas :D

 # About
-This repository contains PHP web framework and sinmple example website on top of it.
+This repository contains PHP web framework and example website on top of it.
 The web site is simple online editor.
 You can register login and create `snippets` of code that `draw` on the canvas element.